 An asset leased under a lease arrangement other than the abovementioned short-term lease or a lease for which the underlying asset is of low value is capitalised through the Company's assets as at the lease commencement date.
-The rightof-use is initially measured at the lease liability and other auxiliary costs relating to its acquisition.
+The right-of-use is initially measured at the lease liability and other auxiliary costs relating to its acquisition.
 As at the lease commencement date, the lease liability is measured at the current value of lease payments not made as at that date, using the Company's incremental borrowing interest rate in effect as at that date.
 Every lease payment is divided into parts attributable to the payment of the lease liability and interest so that a constant interest rate applies to the outstanding balance of the liability.
-The corresponding amount of the total lease Investment in subsidiary is measured at cost less any impairliability is included in lending transactions after the subtraction of interest.
+The corresponding amount of the total lease liability is included in lending transactions after the subtraction of interest.
 Interest is posted to profit or loss throughout the lease term using the effective interest rate method.